 The other creative director John Garvin (who has since separated from Bend Studio as a personal choice after deciding that his personality didn’t work in that kind of environment) had a four-hour-long interview with David Jaffe, the creator of God of War, in which he commented that players shouldn’t expect a sequel to a game if they weren’t willing to pay full price for the original, implying that the reason players weren’t getting Days Gone 2 was because the game hadn’t turned enough profit.
 This was not received well by fans, something which Garvin expected when he’d made the comment.

-What Days Gone 2 That Could Have Been
+What Days Gone 2 Could Have Been

 The PlayStation brand has had a string of hits and misses over the past few years – mostly hits if we’re being honest.
 However, there’s a game that sits in a somewhat strange place for Sony’s first-party releases: Days Gone.
-Everyone who has played the game might tell you that it’s one of the most entertaining zombie survival sims available on the PS4, and yet, despite its promising sales and positive fan reactions, the development of Days Gone 2 was never greenlit by Sony.
+Everyone who has played the game might tell you that it’s one of the most entertaining zombie survival sims available on the PS4.
+Yet, despite its promising sales and positive fan reactions, the development of Days Gone 2 was never greenlit by Sony.

 In a recent interview, Days Gone director Jeff Ross shared his vision of what a sequel would have looked like, and also gave some insight as to why he believes that the first game did wrong.
 It’s sad to think that we might never get a sequel to this unique title – especially with Sony’s current trend of releasing remake after remake of relatively recent titles.